7 Ways Prospecting Is Like Dating

 The difference is that the nervous guy thinks that he lacks opportunity, while the cool guy knows that there is an abundance of opportunity.
 There will always be another day and another prospect.
 If you can adopt the same type of thinking in your prospecting, your business will dramatically improve.

-5. Improve your skills.
+5. Improve Your Skills.

 Let’s continue along with our example of the abundance mindset from above.
 I want to break it down a little more.
 Just because a guy has the abundance mindset does not mean that he has the skills to accompany it.
 This is the guy who is terrible with women but doesn’t care.
 His strategy is a pure numbers game.
-He believes that twenty women in row might reject him, but eventually some woman will think that his corny pickup lines are “cute” and agree to a date.
+He believes that twenty women in a row might reject him, but eventually, some woman will think that his corny pickup lines are “cute” and agree to a date.

 In sales, this is the person who uses brute force.
 “Churn and burn”, you might say.
 Even though you might offend hundreds of people, you will rarely go hungry.
 If you’re this type of person, your abundance mindset will make up for your complete lack of skills.

 Then there’s another guy – the ladies man.
 This is the one who has an abundance mindset AND the skills to back it up.
 He understands that not everyone will like him (and that’s fine), but he takes calibrated social risks that allow him to influence and even predict the outcome of social interactions.
 In prospecting, this is called improving your sales skills.

 ALSO READ: 9 Elevator Speech Tips for Financial Advisors

 6. Don't Forget To Follow Up.